siriparamesh/siriparamesh/README.md

  STEM Enthusiast
 ---------------

 I absolutely adore Science.
-STEM subjects resonate with the very core of my being and are the heartbeat of my soul, my unwavering true call. • I have a deep love and appreciation for Engineering as a stream & can never get enough of it.
+STEM subjects resonate with the very core of my being and are the heartbeat of my soul, my unwavering true call.
+I have a deep love and appreciation for Engineering as a stream & can never get enough of it.
 Enthralled by every single specialisation, I take a deep interest in crossdisciplinary studies.
 As an undergrad in Electronics and Computer Science, my dedication extends to the fascinating realms of Technology.
-I am into recent furtherance in science & technology, making me a keen learner in all-new advances of the same. • It brings me so much joy & fulfilment to talk to a community of cohort.
+I am into recent furtherance in science & technology, making me a keen learner in all-new advances of the same.
+It brings me so much joy & fulfilment to talk to a community of cohort.
 There's nothing I enjoy more than diving into the discussion on the subjects of interest & discovering all their wonders.

+Apart from my discipline, I have a flare for Astronomy, Art and philosophy.
+I like delving into the intricate connections of Fine Arts

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [siriparamesh8@gmail.com](mailto:siriparamesh8@gmail.com)